01 of 03

 A Curly Pig Tail

 Start with a narrow tube of pink fabric.
-Determine the desired length, hold the tube up to the person who will be wearing the tail.
+To determine the desired length, hold the tube up to the person who will be wearing the tail.
+Again, be sure to make the tail a little longer than you think you may need.
+This is especially important with this spring-like tail because it becomes even shorter with the curling process.

 - Cut a strip of fabric approximately 1" wide, fold the length of the strip with the wrong sides of the fabric together.